opaulochaves/opaulochaves/README.md

-I am a fullstack developer focused on JavaScript who is excited about working with web technologies.
+I am a Software Engineer focused on JavaScript who is excited about working with web technologies.
 I mainly work on building and maintaining applications that run React and Node.
 I like being involved in the whole stack (database, front-end, back-end).

 - [Twitter](https://twitter.com/opaulochaves)
 - [LinkedIn](https://www.linkedin.com/in/opaulochaves/)